 Deviance is one of the first subjects to be offered and UNE Professor of Sociology John Scott says the topic of Deviance is always popular as it intrigues people.

 “From sexual and gender deviations, to alcohol and drug consumption and even actions such as rudeness and lateness, the term deviance covers a veritable multitude of sins.
-This unit provides an entry level introduction to a range of sociology topics including abortion, mental illness, disabilities or body imagery to gang formation, gang warfare and other criminal behaviors,” Professor Scott said.
+This unit provides an entry level introduction to a range of sociology topics including abortion, mental illness, disabilities or body imagery to gang formation, gang warfare and other criminal behaviours,” Professor Scott said.

 “With the prevalence of deviance in the news, in print and on television, and the popularity of criminal investigation television programs, these are questions that society is interested in.
 Deviance is a core concern of the social sciences and fundamental to studies in sociology and criminology, providing a pathway into law and order, psychology, social work, health and education.
 Plus, it’s something that touches most of our lives.